ing-bank/EntityMatchingModel/README.md

 ## Documentation

-For documentation, design, and API see `docs/`.
+For documentation, design, and API see [the documentation](https://entitymatchingmodel.readthedocs.io/en/latest/).

 ## Check it out